Icinga/icinga2/doc/9-icinga2-api.md

   PUT    | Create a new object.
 The PUT request must include all attributes required to create a new object.
   DELETE | Remove an object created by the API.
 The DELETE method is idempotent and does not require any check if the object actually exists.

+Each URL contains the version string as prefix (currently "/v1").

+Be prepared to see additional fields being added in future versions.
+New fields could be added even with minor releases.
+Modifications to existing fields are considered backward-compatibility-breaking and will only take place in new API versions.

+The request and response bodies contain a JSON-encoded object.

 ### <a id="icinga2-api-http-statuses"></a> HTTP Statuses